AckeeCZ/nodejs-cookbook/Architecture.md

 As you probably saw above, it is free and well-developed database, which is running on such beast as youtube.
 Talking about relational databases and MySQL would be uninteresting for most of us, therefore I would not write more about it.

+### Bookshelf

+We have tried several frameworks to connect our Node applications with MySQL.
+Need to say - most of them are not mature enough (or they were not at the end of 2015).
+However one we are using and we can recommend is bookshelf.
+Queries itself are built on knex modules, but bookshelf wraps it and adding additional functionality.

+Knex (and therefore bookshelf) have very powerful querybuilder, which is the reason we use it.

+## Push notifications

+We were using Parse for long time and we were very satisfied with it.
+However Parse announced end of its services and we have to look for alternatives.
+We thought about using our own Parse server, because with this announcement, Facebook released Parse as open source.
+However we were not confident, if the community would be able to handle it in next years.

+We decided to use Firebase, because google announced Firebase Cloud Messages and we were already using Firebase for real-time data.
+However the REST API we needed to use from our servers was not strong enough to our needs.
+We end up with our own - as simple as possible - push server, which is handling the requests.

+But hey, we got microservice!
+(One meanlingess point to Ackee for using the TOP technology paradigm!)

 ## Elasticsearch

 ### About